gecos-lab/FracAbility/tmp/_sources/Quickstart.rst

 A quick example
 ---------------

-A key feature of `fracability` is that the Entities and functions are designed to be used in a modular function to allow flexibility in the workflow and may be used or not depending on the necessity of the user.
+A key feature of `fracability` is that Entities and functions are designed to be used in a modular way.
+This allows flexibility for different workflows in which not all tools need to be used.

 In this example, we will quickly illustrate a typical workflow to:

 1. Create a FractureNetwork object and define its intersections
 2. Visualize the data
 3. Analyze the length statistics

 Create a FractureNetwork entity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~